leftovers-xyz/leftovers.xyz/content/posts/creating-a-hacking-team.md

 If you are currently in the looks for a team, a logical place would be to look around at your own workplace for someone who is looking for a team as well.
 I've seen multiple student groups that have formed a hacking team for fun.
 You just need to keep your eyes and ears open.
 Sometimes you have to open your mouth to form the team.

+If you are not ready to gather the gang, I have to give a special mention for [Pystyy Vetää](https://pystyyvetaa.fi/), which welcomes everyone to their ranks and are quite active.
+There are many veterans willing to help you get started with hacking.

 ## Coming up with a name
 LeftOvers is a nice name.
 In some events, people have thought that we are people, who couldn't find a team, but wanted to participate anyways ~~(which is somewhat true for us)~~.
 It was not the first name we came up with, but first real public one.
 One other idea was _H*ckers_, but that didn't catch wind.